ehxewri/Project-2/Airline Passager Satifaction/README.md

 ### Project Objectives:
-- ** Define a Problem**: Identify a significant issue that can be addressed with ML.
+- **Find a Problem**: Identify a significant issue that can be addressed with ML.
     - **Increase the effeciency** of the upcoming marketing campaign by targeting clients that are more likely to be receptive to the offer.
 Our client has a limited budget and can not have a dialing campaign for all customers and stay within budget.
 They need to know what customer are mostlikely to be receptive to the marketing campaign so they can maximize the value of there maketing campaign.

 - **Dataset Requirements**: Utilize a dataset with at least 500 records.
 For decision tree/random forest models, at least 1,000 records are required.
-    - ** Marketing Campaign has over 2000 records.
+    - **Marketing Campaign has over 2000 records.

 ### Project Element